-The start order for the jump event is based on the actual Nation's Cup ranking.
-For WSC or JWSC it's only possible to start with one team per Nation, the start numbers will be distributed in the reverse order of the nation's ranking.
+At the WSC or JWSC it's only possible to start with one team per nation.
+Start numbers will be distributed in the reverse order of the nation's standing for WSC and in the reverse order of the last JWSC team result for JWSC.
 For WCNC or COCNC the number of participating teams will be according to the specific event rules.